boazbk/tcs/lec_19_cryptography.md

 The Diffie-Hellman Key Exchange is still widely used today for secure communication.
 However, it still felt short of providing Diffie and Hellman's  elusive trapdoor function.
 This was done the next year by Rivest, Shamir and Adleman who came up with the RSA trapdoor function, which through the framework of Diffie and Hellman yielded not just encryption but also signatures.^[A close variant of the  RSA function was   discovered earlier by Clifford Cocks at GCHQ, though as far as I can tell Cocks, Ellis and Williamson did not realize the application to digital signatures.]
-From this point on began a flurry of advances in cryptography which hasn't really died down till this day.
+From this point on began a flurry of advances in cryptography which hasn't died down till this day.

 ### Public key encryption, trapdoor functions and pseudrandom generators

 A  _public key encryption_ consists of a triple of algorithms:

 * The _key generation algorithm_, which we denote by $KeyGen$ or $KG$ for short, is a randomized algorithm that outputs a pair of strings $(e,d)$ where $e$ is known as the _public_ (or _encryption_) key, and $d$ is known as the _private_ (or _decryption_) key.
-The key generation algorithm gets as input $1^n$ (i.e., a string of ones of length $n$): we defer to $n$ as the _security parameter_ of the scheme.
+The key generation algorithm gets as input $1^n$ (i.e., a string of ones of length $n$).
+We refer to $n$ as the _security parameter_ of the scheme.
 The bigger we make $n$, the more secure the encryption will be, but also the less efficient it will be.

 * The _encryption algorithm_, which we denote by $E$, takes the encryption key $e$ and a plaintext $x$, and outputs the ciphertext $y=E_e(x)$.